Susan Watson: Later years

 Watson's television credits include several episodes of the Bell Telephone Hour (1964–1966) and guest appearances on the television series Newhart (1982), St. Elsewhere (1984), Wings (1993), and the soap opera General Hospital (1987).
-She also made an appearance on Sesame Street as Laura, Gordon’s friend in Episode 0264.
-She is one of dozens of Broadway musical performers in the documentary Broadway: Beyond the Golden Age, scheduled for broadcast on PBS in 2010.
+She also made an appearance on Sesame Street as Laura, Gordon’s friend in episode 0264.
+She is one of dozens of Broadway musical performers in the documentary Broadway: Beyond the Golden Age, which was scheduled for broadcast on PBS in 2010.

 Watson is a founding member of the Musical Theatre Guild, a group of professionals who perform musicals at the Pasadena Playhouse, California.

 She was back on Broadway for the first time in many years in 2011.
 Watson performed the featured role of Emily Whitman in the revival of Follies, which ran from August 2011 to January 2012 at the Marquis Theatre.
 She sang "Rain on the Roof" with Don Correia.
-Watson also performed in the run at the Kennedy Center in May 2011 to June 2011.
+Watson also performed in the run at the Kennedy Center in May to June 2011.

 In 2016, she released an album of 14 Broadway and jazz standards, titled The Music Never Ends.